 Like many of Malaysia’s cities, Taiping is pretty much spread out with a compact center filled with heritage buildings.
 This is owing to its past as the capital of Perak from 1876 to 1937.
 Similar to Ipoh, most of the people here are Chinese, with a Malay and Indian minority so signs in Chinese were everywhere.
 If Ipoh is already considered a sleepy town, Taiping is even quieter though it draws a lot of domestic tourists during the weekends due to a zoo and night safari.

 The Taiping Lake Gardens is situated east of the city center.
-It originated as a mining ground before being transformed into a park in 1880.
+The 64-hecate site originated as a mining ground before being transformed into a park in 1880.
 At the time, it was the only public garden in Malaya.
 Up to this day, it is one of the biggest and arguably, most impressive.
 The Lake Gardens are particularly known for the raintrees planted by the roadside that branch out so precariously low, almost touching the lake.
+Some of the trees here are over a hundred years old and originated in 1884 when the authorities first planted the gardens with trees and shrubs.
 It really is a special sight especially in the cool early morning when the waters would be still, creating an almost perfect reflection of the outstanding foliage.
 Seeing it with my own eyes for the first time, I couldn’t help but think that I’d just found my favorite spot in Malaysia!

 All in all, there are 10 man-made lakes scattered throughout the gardens.
 Parts of it – particularly the northern side, have become quite commercialized due to its proximity with the zoo and night safari.
 But the southern side is charmingly serene.